A brief history of the

 A change of ownership

-Production at UPD continued until around late 1968 by which time 44 cars had been built, when Tim Powell decided to concentrate on his Power Boat racing, becoming President of the United Kingdom Offshore Boating Association and a name revered on the international offshore scene throughout the World, before sadly passing away in 2017.
-Ernie now had to find another financial partner to continue production and this was found in 22-year old Piers Weld-Forester who had a inheritance to invest in his love of cars.
+Production at UPD continued until around late 1968 when Tim Powell decided to concentrate more on his business and emerging love of Power Boat racing, later becoming President of the United Kingdom Offshore Boating Association and a name revered on the international offshore scene throughout the World, before sadly passing away in 2017.
+Ernie now had to find another financial partner to continue production and this was found in 22-year old Piers Weld-Forester, an ex-Army officer who had a inheritance to invest.
 This partnership was to form U.W.F.
-Automative Engineering (Unger Weld Forester) trading as Unipower Cars, with production moved to premises in Cumberland Avenue, London.
-These premises were the end product of a number of possible locations that both Ernie and Piers investigated during the transition period, with a midlands truck workshop and even the takeover of an Esso petrol station near Leavesden Green in London being considered.
+Automative Engineering (Unger Weld Forester) trading as Unipower Cars, with production moved to premises in Cumberland Avenue, Park Royal, London.

 U.W.F.
 Automative Engineering factory in Cumberland Avenue, Park Royal, London